 You will have to prove you have the funds in place for the deposit and also evidence this for anti-money laundering purposes.
 Try not to move monies around your various accounts too much as it will make evidencing the audit trail more difficult.
 Lenders like to see your savings building up so you’ll need to account for any large credits into your accounts.

 Quite often money for deposits has been gifted by family members.
 These funds need to be evidenced also and the “donor” will need to sign a letter.
 This is to confirm it’s a non-refundable gift, not a loan.

-If you are self-employed then you’ll need your Accountant’s help.
+If you are Self Employed in Birmingham then you’ll need your Accountant’s help.
 This will be to request your last 2 or 3 years’ tax overviews and calculations (SA302) documents from HMRC.

-It’s a good idea to do your homework when getting organised for a mortgage.
+It’s a good idea to do your homework when getting organized for a mortgage.
 Write down an estimate of your anticipated outgoings after you move house.
 You can work out an idea of how much the council tax and utility bills will be.
-In addition to that, you can work out your regular expenditures, such as food and drink.
-This will demonstrate how much disposable income you have available to pay your mortgage from.
+In addition to that, you can work out your regular expenditures, such as food, drink and leisure activities.
+This will demonstrate how much disposable income you have available to pay your mortgage.

 As you can see from the above, it’s a real paper trail when you are applying for a mortgage but if you want your application to run like clockwork you’ll need to put the time aside to get everything together.

 It’s better to get all this at the outset and collate everything that the Lender could possibly ask for.
 As this saves time and frustration later down the line.
 If you’re subsequently asked for paperwork you could have had ready at the outset.